danalite/autool/README.md

 </p>

 # AuTool Scripts
-AuTool is a programming framework to automate your desktop tasks; it is designed to bring the power of Greasy Monkey to your desktop environment.
+AuTool is a scripting language that brings the power of Greasy Monkey to your desktop environment.

-AuTool provides a rich set of API intrinsics to help you interact the OS and network, and automate your workflow as needed.
+AuTool provides a rich set of APIs to help you interact with your operating system and network; you can use these APIs to automate your workflow with ease.
 Check out our [showcases](#showcases) to see what you can do with AuTool.

 ## Installation
 **Note**: AuTool is still in alpha stage.
 We are working to refine the functions.
 Please stay tuned for the updates.